PASAUCMerced/CXL_AI_model_training/README.md

   It contains two major parts: avx_cpp_single_thread -- this diretory contains the code for adam_optimzer with avx instructions.
   The compilation command is : gcc -O3 -mavx512f -static -o cpucomp main.cpp

-  The second part is gem5-avx.
+  The second part is gem5-avx(Please visit gem5 website to build gem5)..
 We use gem5-avx to simulate the program in avx_cpp_single-thread. sim.sh contains the command for runing this simulation.
   We trace each memory access and write the trace into a file.
 Before feed it into the analyzer, we need use extrace the timestamp from each memory write.
 Finally, we have process.py to process this trace.